Samuel Dolbee

 D Family Dean’s Faculty Fellow in Studies of the Middle East

-Dolbee’s scholarship has appeared in the American Historical Review, Past & Present, and International Journal of Middle East Studies.
-He has also contributed chapters to edited volumes on the history of food and disease, respectively.
+Dolbee’s articles have appeared in the American Historical Review, Past & Present, and International Journal of Middle East Studies (co-authored with Shay Hazkani), and have received honors such as the 2020 Alixa Naff Article Prize and the 2023 Ottoman and Turkish Studies Article Prize.
+Dolbee has also contributed chapters to edited volumes on the history of food (co-authored with Chris Gratien) and disease, respectively.
 He is the editor in chief of Ottoman History Podcast.